jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostContentFiltered(_findByPostContentFiltered string) ([]*Post, error)
 ```
-FindByPostContentFiltered searchs against the primary key post_content_filtered and will return []*Post,error This method is a programatically generated finder for Post
+FindByPostContentFiltered searchs against the database table field post_content_filtered and will return []*Post,error This method is a programatically generated finder for Post

 ```go